School for Studies in Art and Culture

 Lectures two hours a week, tutorial one hour a week.

-A survey of historical art in Canada, from the seventeenth century to the early twentieth century.
-Topics may include craftwork, amateur and professional artists, art institutions, gender, nationalism, regionalism, and ethnicity.
+Topics may include professional and amateur artists, craftwork, art institutions, gender, nationalism, regionalism, ethnicity, race, and identity.
 Coverage will include artworks in local and national collections in the National Capital region.

 Prerequisite(s): second-year standing or permission of the Discipline.